 The word “ashtanga” means eight limbs, and refers to the eight areas that make up yoga.
 All eight limbs carry equal weight, although asana, the physical practice of the postures, is for all practical purposes the best place for any student to begin.
 The others are yama (moral codes), niyama (self-purification and study), pranayama (breath control), pratyahara (sense control), dharana (concentration), dhyana (meditation), and samadhi (total peace).
 In practice we work with body, gaze and breath to purify the body, seeking to eliminate the six poisons that prevent us from seeing the divine.
 They are kaama (lust), krodha (anger), moha (attachment), lobha (greed), matsarya (jealousy) and mada (pride).

 With the physical practice you are bound to work up a sweat and improve your fitness.
 While the health benefits are what attract many people to yoga in the first place, they are a happy by-product.
 The real goal is to create balance, allowing us to live in peace and harmony with others and the rest of creation.

 The word “vinyasa” is synonymous with Ashtanga Yoga.
 Vinyasa means breathing and movement system; for each movement, there is one breath.
 The type of deep, calm breathing used in the practice is often referred to as “breath with sound”, and you’ll notice how it quiets the mind while filling the room with a sound much like the ocean.

-WHAT TO EXPECT FROM A MYSORE ASHTANGA CLASS
+WHAT TO EXPECT FROM AN ASHTANGA MYSORE CLASS

 WHAT TO EXPECT FROM A COUNTED LED CLASS